ivelum/landing/content/blog/rethinking-estimates/index.md

 >Related read: [our guide](https://ivelum.com/blog/why-public-chats-are-better-than-direct-messages/) on building open communications within the project team.

-## Finding Balance: When to Use Estimates Thoughtfully
+## Finding balance: when to use estimates thoughtfully

 Estimates aren’t bad—they just need to be used wisely.
 For instance, they’re often more helpful later in a project when there’s a clearer understanding of the work involved.
 Even then, it’s important to frame them as rough guides, not hard commitments.

-### Handling Early Estimates: A "Time-to-First-Look" Approach
+### Handling early estimates: a "time-to-first-look" approach

 One of the challenges with estimates arises early in a project when uncertainty is highest.
 In these cases, a "time-to-first-look" approach can